 See Related: Fascinating Facts About Conservation

-The Panay monitor lizard is found exclusively on Panay Island in the Philippines.
-It needs mature rainforest with sufficient fruiting trees to survive.
+The Panay monitor occurs and is found exclusively on Panay Island in the Philippines.
+It needs mature rainforest and primary forest ecosystems with sufficient fruiting trees to survive.

 See Related: Philippine Eagle

 The Panay endemic lizard is a critically endangered species inhabiting remnant forests of the Island in Panay.
 The lizard species is the largest lizard in the country and is also one of the most endangered.
 Its habitat is being threatened by deforestation and development.

 Panay Monitor Lizard Diet and Nutrition